-Joe Girardi, Yankees Reportedly Part Ways After 10 Seasons
+Joe Girardi, Yankees Part Ways After 10 Seasons

-Joe Girardi reportedly will not return for an 11th season as New York Yankees manager, as the two sides have agreed to part ways.
+Joe Girardi will not return for an 11th season as New York Yankees manager.
+The team announced his departure on Thursday.

-David Kaplan of ESPN 1000 (via Andrew Marchand of ESPN) relayed the report, noting an official announcement will be made later on Thursday.
-Jon Heyman of FanRag Sports confirmed the report.
+Girardi issued a statement on his departure via Ken Rosenthal of The Athletic:

+"With a heavy heart, I come to you because the Yankees have decided not to bring me back.
+I’d like to thank the Steinbrenner family for believing in me and giving me this wonderful opportunity.
+I would like to thank Brian Cashman and his staff for hiring me and always trying to improve the team.
+I would like to thank my Coaches and support staff for their dedication to always trying to make the players better and get the most out of them.
+I would like to thank the training staff and the strength Coaches for their tireless efforts of trying to keep the players on the field and healthy.
+I would like to thank the clubhouse personnel for making the clubhouse our home away form home.
+I would like to thank the players for the relationships that we have fostered over the last 10 years but most important, how hard they played every day.
+I would like to thank Damon Oppenheimer and his staff for their hard work in trying to find us the best players available in the draft.
+I would like to thank the minor league staff for developing these young players.
+I would like to thanks Ben Tuliebitz for making our travel easy and always taking care of our families.
+I want to thank the media for always being fair with me and helping grow this wonderful game.
+Finally, I’d like to thanks the Fans for their great support as a Player, Coach and Manager and the lasting memories of their passion and excitement during the Playoff Games, especially the final six games which will remain in my heart forever."

 Marchand noted the "complications" surrounding Girardi's eventual replacement, reporting that "bench coach Rob Thomson is highly respected, but it is unclear whether the Yankees would go with a lower-profile candidate.
 First-base coach Tony Pena has managed in the majors before."